guilleng/c-programming-a-modern-approach-solutions/chapter4/exercises/07/README.md

 The original algorithm's statement is: `9 - ((total -1) % 10)`
 The simplified statement has the form: `10 - ((total / 10) % 10)`

-The simplified statement may output a check digit of 10.
+If `total` is `20`, then the original expression yields `0` while the simplified statement yields a check digit of `10`.
-The statements do not produce the same output given the same input.
+Therefore the statements do not produce the same output given the same input (They are are not equal).